Network Requirements for IPTV and OTT Service

 DSL Line Reporting

 Another important thing about DSL lines is the reporting.
-You need to have a tool showing you historical report on the DSL lines performance, per each DSL line.
-This will give you a very good view on your DSL lines quality and readiness for IPTV in the assessment stage.
-I highly recommend you to get such reporting system, if you don’t have it already.
-In any case, you will need it, once you launch your IPTV service in production, if you want to avoid spending days of troubleshooting directly with your customers.
+You need to have a tool showing you historical reports on the DSL line's performance per DSL line.
+This will give you a very good view of your DSL line quality and readiness for IPTV in the assessment stage.
+I highly recommend you get such a reporting system if you don't already have it.
+In any case, you will need it once you launch your IPTV service in production if you want to avoid spending days troubleshooting directly with your customers.

 As it goes for the IP core network, you need to define how to route the multicast traffic.
-It is good practise to separate multicast VLAN in the core and toward end users.
+It is good practice to separate multicast VLAN in the core and toward end users.
 There are several methods for multicast routing you can use.
-Most commonly used is the PIM which is supported by majority of core IP routers.
-Similarly, you also need to define organization of access network, whether to use VLAN per user or VLAN per service, being two most commonly used approaches.
+The most commonly used is the PIM, which is supported by the majority of core IP routers.
+Similarly, you also need to define the organization of the access network, whether to use VLAN per user or VLAN per service, the two most commonly used approaches.

-Based on all so far written, you should be able to define several assessment points in your network and start measuring.
-The most important parameters for IPTV that you need to measure are jitter, network delay, available throughput and packet loss.
-Make sure that your measurement is done on all types of network equipment used and all regions you plan to use your service.
-In addition, measurement should be organized to cover both end to end delivery of the service and delivery of the service on all used network paths.
+Based on all that has been written so far, you should be able to define several assessment points in your network and start measuring.
+The most important parameters for IPTV that you need to measure are jitter, network delay, available throughput, and packet loss.
+Make sure that your measurement is done on all types of network equipment used and in all regions where you plan to use your service.
+In addition, measurement should be organized to cover both end-to-end delivery of the service and delivery of the service on all used network paths.

 It is also very useful if you can connect one real multicast stream and few test STB devices and test the video streaming quality over time.